gcl-inha/gcl-inha.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+<b>Generative Computing Lab (GCL)</b> at Inha University aims to advancing Generative AI (Gen AI) that can make a significant impact on our world.
+Harnessing the power of Gen AI, we focuse on (but is not limited to) the following areas:
+- <b style="color:#005bac">Gen AI + X</b>: We explore how Gen AI can transform across various domains in our world.
+We believe Gen AI can drive innovation across industries, from traditional to emerging fields, paving the way for groundbreaking advancements.
+- <b style="color:#005bac">Creative Gen AI</b>: We develop Gen AI-based frameworks that empower non-experts to engage in creative work across media, art, and beyond.
+Gen AI is revolutionizing productivity in creative design and we strive to ensure that these benefits are accessible to everyone, including everyday users (like me!).
+- <b style="color:#005bac">Ethical Gen AI</b>: We study the societal implications of Gen AI, aiming to develop ethical solutions that address and mitigate current concerns regarding the malicious use of this technology

+We are seeking passionate graduate students (or undergraduate interns) who are interested with our goals.
+If you’re interested, please see the [Contact](./contact) page for more details.